metamath/lamp-guide/docs/index.md

 At the beginning of the statement is a small "+" (reveal/hide), where you can reveal or hide a visualization of that step.
-Try that out; the visualizations can make it easier to understand how metamath proofs work.
+Try that out; the visualizations can make it easier to understand how Metamath proofs work.

-Clicking on a reference to an assertino will show an inidivual assertion tab of that assertion (creating the tab if necessary).
+Clicking on a reference to an assertion will show an individual assertion tab of that assertion (creating the tab if necessary).
 That tab will provide detailed information about the assertion.